calindoran/calindoran/README.md

-# Hi!
-My name is Calin
+# Hey, I'm Calin Doran ✌️

-I like to make things that live on the internet.

-I'm a software developer based in Ireland, and a 2020 graduate of Institute of Technology, Carlow with a Bachelor of Science (Honours) in Software Development.
+I'm a software engineer, musician and all around optimist from Ireland.
+I currently work at Intellync as a frontend engineer, where I focus on building SaaS products and features with quality testing.
+And graduated from SETU Carlow with a Bachelor of Science (Honours) in Software Development in 2020.

 ## Interests 💡